-The Common Cents Conference will be held virtually on September 19 & 20 2023.
-Over 100 practitioners from around the region will gather virtually for interactive sessions focusing on the the challenges and opportunities in our field at this time.
-To view conference sessions from 2021 please click here.
+The Common Cents Conference was held virtually on September 19 & 20, 2023.
+Over 100 practitioners from around the region gathered virtually for interactive sessions focusing on the challenges and opportunities in our field at this time.
+To learn about past events please see below.

-The Common Cents Conference is hosted by CASH Campaign of Maryland, Community Tax Aid, and Virginia Community Action Partnership.
-These nonprofits conduct critical outreach to ensure that low-income families receive all tax credits including Child Tax Credit, Earned Income Tax Credit and Economic Impact Payments, provide free or low-cost tax preparation, and connect families to appropriate financial services and education
+The Common Cents Conference was hosted by CASH Campaign of Maryland, Community Tax Aid, and Virginia Community Action Partnership.
+These nonprofits conduct critical outreach to ensure that low-income families receive all tax credits including Child Tax Credit, Earned Income Tax Credit, and Economic Impact Payments, provide free or low-cost tax preparation, and connect families to appropriate financial services and education.

 An interactive session, presented by Shemille Brown, MSW, MS Adult Ed, PMP, that explores designing and delivering services with a human-centered mindset.
 Shemille is an Operating Effectiveness Agile Change Leader and will lead participants in activities to explore the changes that were made, and that need to be made, to provide effective programs during the pandemic and afterwards.

 In this session different in-person and virtual VITA program models will be discussed.
 You will learn how to incorporate new models into your VITA program.
 Access Passcode: zV0$h.Z@